+Challenges of nurses' mental support program's implementation

 The program’s implementation challenges were the second theme extracted from the focus groups.
 Participants mentioned an unexpected unwillingness among nurses to take advantage of the therapeutic support.
-Such resistance may be explained by a fear of stigmatisation (Weston & Nordberg 2022) or a fear of colleagues judging them as being unable to cope with job demands (Bakes-Denman et al. 2021).(Halms et al. 2023)(Edwards & Crisp 2017)
+Such resistance may be explained by a fear of stigmatisation (Weston & Nordberg 2022) or a fear of colleagues judging them as being unable to cope with job demands (Bakes-Denman et al. 2021).
+Potential barriers to seeking mental support may also stem from the fear of facing negative repercussions when reaching out for help.
+This fear may be rooted in the shame and reluctance to admit to one's mistakes, as well as the workplace culture that values showing no signs of weakness (Halms et al. 2023).
+In addition, reported barriers in seeking help among Australian health professions were wanting to independently address the issue and apprehension regarding potential ramifications under the Australian Health Practitioner Regulation Agency's mandatory reporting guidelines (Edwards & Crisp 2017).

 Participants further noted some organisational implementation difficulties, particularly around preparation for different numbers of therapy sessions (one to three sessions were possible).
 This may be attributable in part to the sense of urgency in providing services rapidly.
 But it may also be due to the pioneering nature of the program.
 To the best of our knowledge, this program may be among the first nurse-to-nurse peer mental health therapy support programs.
 Opportunities for improvement would therefore not be surprising.